Robert Galley

 Robert Galley (11 January 1921 – 8 June 2012) was a French politician and member of the Free French Forces during World War II, for which he received the Ordre de la Libération.

-The son of a doctor, Galley was born in Paris on January 11, 1921.
+Galley was born in Paris on January 11, 1921.
+He was the son of a doctor.
 During the Fall of France in 1940, Galley was able to escape to the United Kingdom disguised as a Polish soldier.
 He joined the Free French Forces and was sent to North Africa, including the Battle of El Alamein.
 Galley was next stationed within General Philippe Leclerc de Hauteclocque's 2nd Armored Division, through which he participated in the Liberation of Paris and the Western Allied invasion of Germany.
 Galley later married General Leclerc de Hauteclocque's daughter, Jeanne Leclerc de Hauteclocque, following the end of World War II.

 After the war, Galley passed the entrance examinations to the French graduate engineering schools and was admitted to the Ecole Centrale Paris, from which he graduated in 1949.

 He worked and held various positions in areas of petroleum, nuclear energy, and informatics.
-From 1955 to 1966 he headed the construction of various nuclear plants and research facilities for the CEA.
+From 1955 to 1966, he headed the construction of various nuclear plants and research facilities for the CEA.
 He was the Deputy Information Officer to the French Prime Minister and Chairman of the Board of Directors of INRIA in 1967.